rschmelter/Recent-Rentals/README.md

 ## Usage

-Once repo is cloned, cd into the bin file and run with ./recent-rentals
+Once repo is cloned, cd into the bin folder and run with ./recent-rentals

 ## Development